 The responsibilities for social work services are outlined in the National Outcomes and Standards for Social Work Services in the Criminal Justice System.

-There is no requirement to provide post-sentence support to individuals who have been sentenced to an alternative to custody.
+There is no requirement to provide post-sentence support to individuals who have been sentenced to community-based disposals.

-Responsibilities to young people under the Whole System Approach (WSA)
+Responsibilities to children under the Whole System Approach (WSA)

-Local authorities and community planning partners have a responsibility under the WSA to ensure resources are available for all young people under the age of 18 returning to communities from secure care and custody to support their reintegration and reduce the risk of reoffending.
+Local authorities and community planning partners have a responsibility under the WSA to ensure resources are available for all children returning to the community from secure care and custody to support their reintegration, promote the child’s wellbeing, uphold their rights and improve outcomes.
 Such support is crucial as research consistently finds:

-Many third sector organisations provide support to young people on return to the community.
-This can include continuing to provide services that commenced while the young person was subject to a sentence.
+Many third sector organisations provide support to children on return to the community.
+This can include continuing to provide services that commenced while the child was subject to a sentence, as well as throughcare support services for individuals leaving short sentences and not subject to post-release supervision.

-Once released into the community, the young person will be under the supervision of a social worker in the community where they are residing.
-The responsibilities of social work services and the social worker are as detailed in the National Objectives for Social Work Services in the Criminal Justice System: Standards – Throughcare and National Outcomes and Standards for Social Work Services in the Criminal Justice System.
+Once released into the community, the child will be under the supervision of a social worker in the community where they are residing.
+The responsibilities of social work services and the social worker are as detailed in the National Outcomes and Standards for Social Work Services in the Criminal Justice System and National Objectives for Social Work Services in the Criminal Justice System: Standards - Throughcare.

 Licence conditions can be breached either by: